laipn/company-fit/README.md

 You can observe this to be true based on how much the average employee knows about the code of ethics (in contrast to how much the average citizen knows about their constitution).
 Understanding the code of ethics has no actual value to the employee, and thus is ineffectual as an ethical control process in the company.

-The only ethical principles that do persist are those implicitly propagated [memetically](https://en.wikipedia.org/wiki/Meme) -- for example consider "do no evil" as a meme that people even outside of that company **do** remember.
-Thus companies exhibit  *explicit ethical principles* that "no-one knows of" because there is no functioning judiciary HR function to upkeep them and *implicit ethical principles* that persists via [social intuitionism](https://en.wikipedia.org/wiki/Social_intuitionism).
+The only ethical principles that do persist are those implicitly propagated [memetically](https://en.wikipedia.org/wiki/Meme) -- for example consider "do no evil" as a meme that people even outside of that company **do** remember even if they cannot exactly express what it means.
+Thus companies exhibit  *explicit ethical principles* that "no-one understands" because there is no functioning judiciary HR function to regularly [rationalize](https://en.wikipedia.org/wiki/Moral_rationalism) them and *implicit ethical principles* that persists via [social intuitionism](https://en.wikipedia.org/wiki/Social_intuitionism).
 We assess for the latter mostly.
+The former is too rare.

 The test therefore is to get the assesee to see what implicit ethical principles they do adhere to.
 Doing so is especially difficult however because it is difficult to tease out the ethical principles that belong to the invidual and the ones grounded in company culture.
 The only way I can think to do this is to do multiple interviews with different people and see if I can ascertain the principles which are consistently given.

 The other pitfall here is that the the assessee might say "[how you should behave](https://pmc.ncbi.nlm.nih.gov/articles/PMC4856718/)" rather than how they would actually behave.
 I'm not sure how to control for this.
 This is blunted by the fact that the "how you should behave" when interviewing for the company is often note the right answer for "how you should behave" if you want to recruit someone to a company.
 Most have more experience only in the former.
+Still this all suggests there's little [rote-memorization](#rote-memorization) resistance here.

 The questions are all [no-solve problems](#no-solve-problem), however instead tweaking the problem to evaluate for a breadth of answers we tweak the problems to ascertain the moral principles in use.
 This is necessary because [social intuitionism](https://en.wikipedia.org/wiki/Social_intuitionism) is common.
 At the end of the question we ask the assessee to explicitly to explain their moral reasoning.
 This appraoch is similar to the classic ["Heinz's Dilemma"](https://en.wikipedia.org/wiki/Heinz_dilemma) type of questions.